-When these nickel rods/wires are consumed, the fume and gas decomposition products generated are different in percent and form from the ingredients listed in Section 3.
+When these cobalt rods are consumed, the fume and gas decomposition products generated are different in percent and form from the ingredients listed in Section 3.
 Decomposition products of normal operation include those originating from the volatilization, reaction, or oxidation of the materials shown in Section 3, plus those from the base metal, coatings, etc., as noted above.
 Gaseous reaction products may include carbon monoxide and carbon dioxide.
 Ozone and nitrogen oxides may be formed by the radiation from an arc, in addition to the shielding gases like argon and helium, whenever they are employed.
-Reasonably expected fume constituents of these nickel rods/wires would include: Complex oxides of iron, aluminum, manganese, nickel, niobium, molybdenum, silicon, chromium, titanium, carbon dioxide, carbon monoxide, ozone and nitrogen oxides.
-Some products may also contain cobalt, tungsten, and/or vanadium.
-The fume limit for chromium, cobalt, nickel, vanadium, and/or manganese may be reached before the general welding fume limit of 5 mg/m3 is reached.
+Reasonably expected fume constituents of these cobalt rods would include: Complex oxides of iron, manganese, nickel, molybdenum, silicon, chromium, cobalt, tungsten, carbon dioxide, carbon monoxide, ozone and nitrogen oxides.
+The fume limit for chromium, cobalt, nickel, and/or manganese may be reached before the general welding fume limit of 5 mg/m3 is reached.
 One recommended way to determine the composition and quantity of fumes and gases to which workers are exposed is to take an air sample inside the welder's helmet if worn or in the worker's breathing zone.
-See ANSI/AWS F1.1 "Wethod for Sampling Airborne Particles Generated by Welding and Allied Processes" and "Characterization of Arc Welding Fume" available from the American Welding Society, 8669 Doral Blvd.
-Suite 130, Doral, FL 33166.
+See ANSI/AWS F1.1 "Method for Sampling Airborne Particles Generated by Welding and Allied Processes" and "Characterization of Arc Welding Fume" available from the American Welding Society, 8669 Doral Blvd.
+Suite 130.
+Doral, FL 33166.